IDS6145-18Spring/assignment-1-practice-designing-models-Ahardney/code/POTS_system/README.md

 ## **P**ortable **O**rganic **T**rouble-free **S**elf-watering System (**POTS**) Model

-(Remove: decribe the model here, use whatever diagram you need object, class, etc)
+This model is very simple.
+It all start with planting vegetables, but it start with putting the vegatable in a pot instead of the ground.
+Then you have your soil and water.
+Then you will let nature take it course.

-(Remove: The code does run - you should try it.
-It does not do much, but has a very basic simulation loop in it and key press to take a look at.)
+The code does run, try it if you want.
+It does not do much at all as I'm a novice.
+It is very, very, very basic code

-(Remove: You kill your plants after a key timesteps, but you could always add nuterients from compost and add more water and tweak it based on measured constants to simulate a real system)

 Example linked diagram to help you.

 ![**PotsDigram.png**](../../images/PotsDigram.png)

-more decription
+![**PotsCodes.png**] (images/PotsCodes.png)